CCI-MOC/xdmod-cntr/README.md

     > xdmod-setup

-Additionally, xdmod-init will copy the configuration directory to the database so anytime a change in configration is made that modifies the files in /etc/xdmod, these need to be saved to the database in order to share the configuration with the kubernetes cron jobs to do the shredding and ingesting of data.
+Additionally, xdmod-init will copy the configuration directory to the database so anytime a change in configuration is made that modifies the files in /etc/xdmod, these need to be saved to the database in order to share the configuration with the kubernetes cron jobs to do the shredding and ingesting of data.
 This can be manually done with the following script: